owlowlyowl/pytest-ditto-pyarrow/README.md

 - The fixture, `table` is a `pyarrow.Table` and is the argument to the function under test, `fn`.
 - `fn` transforms the data and the test asserts the result of this function in unchanged compared to the initial, hopefully validated, result.
+- The output format of the snapshot is parquet as defined by the `@ditto.pyarrow.parquet` mark.

 ```python
 import pyarrow as pa